List of Red Dwarf characters: "Birdman"

+Birdman is a deranged but harmless inmate in the Red Dwarf prison area known only as 'The Hole', he appear usually along with his sparrow Pete who is 9 sparrow years old, after Pete dies from being too excited Birdman is shocked fortunately Kryten uses the time wand to revive Pete, but instead devolves him into a Tyrannosaurus rex, after, Birdman tries to feed Pete some oats but then he is sneezed over and eaten leaving his boots only left.
+After the changes are undone he is revived.
+He appears in Pete part one and two.

 Miscellaneous characters

 The Cat Priest

 The Cat Priest was, until The Promised Land, the only member of the species Felis sapiens seen on the television show Red Dwarf apart from The Cat.
 He was played by Noel Coleman.
 One of his hands is depicted with a different skin tone compared to the rest of his body, possibly implying that the Cat race possessed numerous variations in their skin colours (similar to how modern cats have different fur colours).

 The Cat Priest was blind.
 He was the Cat's teacher and guardian after his parents died, but Cat was never really interested and preferred to go off investigating.
 The Cat Priest was once a devout follower of the Cat religion, but over time as the Cat race fled Red Dwarf and those who stayed aboard died he lost his faith ("Waiting for God"–S1, E4).

 When the Cat Priest was dying, Lister appeared and revealed that he was the Cat god Cloister.
 The Priest apologized for losing his faith, saying "You tested me, and I failed you."
 Lister assured him that he had not failed, and he would get into Fuchal.
 The Cat Priest's last words before he died of a heart attack were "This is the happiest day of my ..."

 In the remastered version of the episode in which he appeared, the Cat Priest's body was cremated and the ashes jettisoned into space.